chrisyifanjin/RforDataScience-Projects/README.md

 # RforDataScience Projects
-This is the repository that contains all the projects done using data from tidytuesday
+This is the repository that contains all the projects done using data from repository [tidytuesday](https://github.com/rfordatascience/tidytuesday).